ShreyaJakharC/parallel-encoder/README.md

-# parallel-encoder
+# Parallel Encoder

+## Objective

 A command-line run-length encoder in C that concatenates one or more files and outputs a compressed binary stream to STDOUT.
 I learned and gained the skills to complete this project from my operating systems course.

-## Objective

 Reinforce multithreaded-style design (Milestone 2), POSIX threading concepts, and core C skills—file I/O, mutex/condition synchronization, and data encoding—while building a high-performance RLE compressor.